Applying for a passport at a Swedish mission abroad

 - A completed passport application (the form is available at the consulate).

 - Two (2) identical photographs, 35x45 mm (not when applying in Istanbul) which must not be more than six months old at the time of application .
 The face should appear in the photo head on and looking straight at the camera, with a neutral expression and against a light, shadow-free background.

 - The old passport, if it has expired, or a photocopy of the passport (if possible) if it has been lost.

 - If the passport has been stolen or lost you must produce a police report and fill in a form about the loss (the form is available at the consulate).

-- A completed citizenship verification form (the form is available online and we suggest that you fill it in before your appointment at the consulate)
+- A completed "Assessment of Swedish Nationality" form (the form is available online and we suggest that you fill it in before your appointment at the consulate)

 > In Swedish

 > In English